Sialitech/label-siali/docs/source/guide/persistent_storage.md

 ```

 ### Configure the S3 bucket
-After you create an S3 bucket, set up the necessary IAM permissions to grant Label Studio access to your bucket.
+After you create an S3 bucket, set up the necessary IAM permissions to grant Siali Label access to your bucket.
 There are four ways that you can manage access to your S3 bucket:
 - Set up an **IAM role** with an OIDC provider (**recommended**).
 - Use **access keys**.
 - Set up an **IAM role** without an OIDC provider.